 Prams and pushchairs can be brought along, provided that there is room for them, and they must be placed in the manner prescribed by the driver and other personnel.

 Bicycles that can be dismantled or folded can be transported in the luggage compartment.
 Other bicycles will only be accepted on vehicles with a bicycle rack or other suitable equipment/storage space, as long as there is space and the driver deems it safe.

 § 11 Animals

 Personnel/drivers of means of transport are not obliged to admit live animals.
 The driver/personnel determines whether an animal can be brought on board.
 Dogs must be kept on a leash during transport and be placed so that they do not inconvenience other passengers.
 Animals that are aggressive or cause discomfort to other passengers in some other way can be removed from the means of transport during a journey.

 § 12 Liability and compensation for loss of or harm to luggage and/or persons

-The carrier is not liable for the loss of or damage to objects brought along as hand luggage unless it can be proved that the personnel have been negligent.
+The carrier is not liable for the loss of or damage to objects brought along as free luggage unless it can be proved that the personnel have been negligent.
 In other respects, the liability of the carrier is regulated by the Automobile Liability Act (“Bilansvarsloven”) of 3 February 1961.

 (SDR - Special Drawing Right - is an international currency defined by the International Monetary Fund.)